- Length: 4 miles or about 2.5 if you use the connector plus an additional 0.6 miles of paved trail round trip from the trail head

 If you splash through the creek to the other side, another man made structure is located here.
 The kids enjoyed peeking into this twig tepee structure.

-I was excited to spot another heart shaped rock in the stream bed.
+I was excited to spot a heart shaped rock in the stream bed here on one of our hikes.
 My grandpa was always good at finding heart shaped rocks on his farm.
 Whenever I see one, it always provides a nice reminder of him.

-From here we continued back up the hill through another section of slick mud before joining back up to the paved trail back to the parking lot.
+From here the trail continues back up the hill through another section of slick mud before joining back up to the paved trail back to the parking lot.

 Note: Like most state parks, this one is fairly popular and can become busy at peak times.
 To avoid crowds, I always suggest going early or on a weekday if possible.
 We started hiking at 7:15 on a Saturday and passed two people on our hike with a few more on the paved section.
 Once we left around 10:00 the park was much busier.